ericchartier4/Capstone-2022-Team-SPOT/Documentation/windows localization .md

-7. Download and add "model77.h5" and "modelMel.h5" and add these files to the backend folder
+7. Download and add "modelGen.h5" and "modelMel.h5" and add these files to the backend folder

-### model files can be gotten by submitting a models request to: crabuofr@gmail.com
+ model files can be gotten by submitting a models inquiry  to: crabuofr@gmail.com

-8. Running the application
+8. Running the application:

-### currently an issue where our application can only run on mobile phones  or desktop, not both
+currently, there is an issue where our application can only run on browsers on mobile phones or through launching the frontend as an executable  on desktop

 - Running on mobile
   -  open command prompt
-  -  enter in command line: ipconfig
+  -  enter in command line:

+          ipconfig
   -  copy the IPv4 address of your Wireless LAN adapter Wi-Fi (ex: 142.3.83.240)
-  -  open the file 'api_manager.dart' that can be found in this path: code/FrontEnd_V1/Utils
+  -  open the file 'api_manager.dart' that can be found in this path: code/FrontEnd_V1/lib/Utils
   -  change the URL Variable to http://{your IPv4 address}:8000
   -  in a command line go to  'code/FrontEnd_V1'
   -  enter in command line :